JJuanVolpe/JJUANVOLPE/README.md

-# Hello my name is juan, I am currently focused on the study and development of software. 👋
+# Currently focused on the study and development of software.

 ## About Me  🌌👾
 I am Argentinean, I am 22 years old,